 There is no fee to apply for an award.
 All you will need to do is make time to complete the registration of interest and full application form before the deadline, and then answer any questions we might ask you after you have submitted your form.

-If you are shortlisted, you will also need to set aside time for preparing and hosting a judging visit from Ashden assessors.
-If you win, you will need to set aside up to one week to take part in Awards Week events.
-The location and timing of these events is to be confirmed, but may be in London, UK during November 2022.
+If you are shortlisted, you will also need to set aside time for a virtual assessment and.
+If you win, you will need to attend events in London during the week of our awards ceremony.
+We will pay costs related to this, including travel and accommodation for non-UK winner.
+The location and timing of these events is to be confirmed, but may be in London, UK during June 2024.

-All information submitted may be seen by the Ashden team (including judges and assessors).
+All information submitted may be seen by Ashden staff, and external judges and assessors.
 All our judges and assessors are required to sign a confidentiality agreement before viewing any application materials.

-We generally retain their application materials of applicants that do not win for up to three years. by those applicants during this period.
+We generally retain their application materials of organisations that do not win for up to three years.
+This is to enable ‘fast-track’ re-applications by those organisations during this period.
 However, this is optional – there is a question in the form which asks for permission to do this.
 If permission is not given and you wish to reapply within the next three years, you will need to fill the application form in again.

 If your application covers different work to that covered in your earlier submission, then you need to fill the application forms in as normal.
 If you’re reapplying for the same work, then a ‘fast-track’ application may be possible, if the following conditions are met: